GedikEngin/Imecar/frontend/notes.md

  # notes regarding web dev including JavaScript, React, NodeJS, JSX, HTML, CSS
+*if images are not available download md and convert to pdf*

+---

 when initializing or setting up JavaScript make sure NodeJS is added to path.